Four Season Tents

 They can withstand cold weather and high winds, and are ideal for winter camping.

-Features of a four season tent
+Features of four season tents

 • a rounded, aerodynamic profile that can withstand the weight of heavy snow (often with at least 4 poles; often shaped like a geodesic dome)